VAT reliefs for disabled and older people

 The following do not qualify as substantial and permanent adaptations: the fitting of a standard roof rack or standard roof box; the attachment of a trailer to the back of a vehicle; the fitting of automatic transmission; or the fitting of parking/reversing sensors because they are for general use and not specifically designed for disabled people.
 This is not an exhaustive list; however, HMRC have a help sheet for customers about purchasing zero-rated adapted vehicles which provides more information.

-Please note that the three year rule only applies where the car you want to replace was purchased on or after 1 April 2017.
+The three-year rule only applies where the car you want to replace was purchased on or after 1 April 2017.

 Alterations to your home